Misremembering the Alamo: The true story

 That same day, Houston wrote a letter to the governor stating that he had "ordered the fortifications in the town of Bexar [San Antonio] to be demolished, and if you should think well of it, I will remove all the cannon and other munitions … blow up the Alamo, and abandon the place, as it will be impossible to keep up the Station with volunteers.”
 The “if you should think well of it” phrase indicates that Houston’s order to Bowie depended on the Texas government’s approval.

 Bowie arrived at the Alamo on Jan.
-18. After looking over the defenses, he decided it still held promise as a fort if strengthened and, given its geographic position, should not be given up without a fight.
+18. After looking over the defenses, he decided it still held promise as a fort if strengthened and, considering its geographic position, should not be given up without a fight.
 While waiting for government approval to follow Houston’s demolition wishes, Bowie got to work improving the fortifications.

 On Jan.
 21, the governor ordered Travis to recruit volunteers to reinforce the Alamo, whose commanders learned the next day that Santa Anna was getting close to the Rio Grande.
 The Texas government on Jan.
 31 turned down Houston’s request to destroy the fort.